2018 Sungai Kandis by-election: Campaign

 The Pakatan Harapan candidate used the PKR logo as part of their campaign instead of the Pakatan Harapan logo as this logo was more recognised by the electorate of this constituency.

-Result
+Results

 Zawawi Mughni won the by-election with a majority of 5,842 votes.
 PAS supporters were split between PH and BN despite PAS leadership's explicit support for the BN candidate.